outofoffice3/geras-sandbox-pro/README.md

 Geras can be used for various distributed system use cases :

 **Managing hosted infrastructure** - As a service provider, working with customer apps that are deployed on serverless or platform services such as AWS Lambda, Fargate, Kubernetes etc is a great use case.
 Performing regular upgrades / patches, responding to CVE's, setting up tenant infrastructure etc. could be safely processed using Geras.
 The rate limiting allows you to ensure your service doesn't overconsume api quota and cause throttling.

+**Real time or batch processing** - Any time you need an orchestrator to process jobs in real time or in batch is a great use case for geras.
+Geras is an open orchestrator so as long as you implement the `Job` interface, geras will work.

  ## Installation